must479/lit-key-protocol/README.md

 - Instead of manually providing a `PUBLIC_KEY` to get the `DID` (decentralised identifier), this SDK gets the `PUBLIC_KEY` from the `PKP` NFT

-- The `DID` tha we got is then passed into a resolver, which would allow us to run methods such as `did.authenticate()`.
+- The `DID` that we got is then passed into a resolver, which would allow us to run methods such as `did.authenticate()`.

 - To authenticate, instead of providing a `PRIVATE_KEY` to sign a message to verify the signature from the signed message matches the corresponding `PUBLIC_KEY`, we will ask the Lit nodes, who hold the `PRIVATE_KEY` collectively of the `PKP` NFT, to execute some static Javascript code that is hosted on IPFS and use the output signature to verify.